John Romita Jr.: Career

 On April 9, 2011, Romita was one of 62 comics creators who appeared at the IGN stage at the Kapow! convention in London to set two Guinness World Records, the "Fastest Production of a Comic Book" and "Most Contributors to a Comic Book".
 With Guinness officials on hand to monitor their progress, writer Millar began work at 9 a.m. scripting a 20-page black-and-white comic book of his character Superior, with Romita and the other artists appearing on stage throughout the day to work on the pencils, inks, and lettering, each drawing a panel.
 The book was completed in 11 hours, 19 minutes, and 38 seconds, and was published through Icon on November 23, 2011, with all royalties being donated to Yorkhill Children's Foundation.

 On May 4, 2012, Romita set out to break his own record for continuous cartooning, to support the charity Candlelighters Childhood Cancer Foundation of Nevada.
 He attempted to continuously sketch characters and sign comics for 50 hours straight.

 In 2014, Romita Jr. became the penciller of the DC Comics flagship title Superman, starting with issue #32, in collaboration with writer Geoff Johns.
 Romita Jr.'s Superman pencils have been inked by Klaus Janson.
 In 2016, Romita Jr. and writer Scott Snyder collaborated on the All-Star Batman series as part of the DC Rebirth relaunch.
 Romita Jr. and writer Dan Abnett created The Silencer series as part of DC's "Dark Metal" line.
 In addition, Romita worked with Frank Miller on the Superman: Year One mini-series.

-In 2020, Romita drew Kelly Sue DeConnick's story "Fore" for Detective Comics 1027th issue.
+Romita drew Kelly Sue DeConnick's story "Fore" for Detective Comics #1027 (November 2020).

+In 2022 he once again returned to the Amazing Spider-Man title, this time with writer Zeb Wells.

 Influences and techniques

 Romita's art influences include his father John Romita Sr., as well as comics artists Jack Kirby and John Buscema, the Wyeth family of painters, and illustrator Charles Dana Gibson.

 Having illustrated both gritty street-level stories of characters such as Spider-Man and Daredevil and cosmic stories such as those starring Thor, Romita says he prefers the former, because "that is where I grew up.
 I use the same approach to each of the different story types – the story tells me what to do."
 He prefers to work in the Marvel Method.
-He considers The Man Without Fear to be his best work, due to the strong storytelling and the quality of the story.